 2018 was quite a year for educators.
-The #RedforEd movement brought thousands of educators in West Virginia, Oklahoma, Kentucky, Arizona, and North Carolina to their respective capital cities, demanding that their state leaders stop the decades of disinvestment and inadequate funding of our schools.
+The #RedforEd movement heard thousands of educator voices from West Virginia, Oklahoma, Kentucky, Arizona, and North Carolina demand that their state leaders stop the decades of disinvestment and inadequate funding of our nation's public schools.

-As we begin thinking about the Oregon 2019 legislative session, one thing that is abundantly clear is that educators have real power to make change, not only in their own schools and communities, but nationwide.
+As we begin thinking about the Oregon 2019 legislative session, it is abundantly clear is that educators have real power to make real changes in their schools and communities.
 More educators ran for public office in 2018 than ever before.
 Classroom teachers won house district seats against incumbents in four of the five states in which statewide walkouts happened.
 In Oregon, communities rallied behind candidates who put education issues at the top of their priority list.

 The Oregon Education Association gives members a chance to make their voices heard in political matters through our political action committee, OEA-PAC.
-In March of this year, OEA-PAC held its bi-annual convention in Portland.
+In March, OEA-PAC held its bi-annual convention in Portland.
 Any OEA member who contributed to OEA-PAC in the previous 12 months was eligible to attend and hear considerations from candidates for open Senate, House of Representatives, and gubernatorial seats.
-Over 300 OEA members attended and voted to endorse Congressional and Gubernatorial candidates.
+Over 300 OEA members attended and voted on endorsements.

 In 2018, almost 8,000 members donated nearly $375,000 to OEA-PAC, allowing us to provide financial support to the candidates our members chose to endorse.
 At our PAC members’ direction, OEA sent out mailers, created social media ads to encourage voter turnout, and organized huge canvassing and phone banking efforts in the weeks leading up to Election Day.
-Many of our endorsed candidates were first-timers with little or no political experience who were running against incumbents with much more funding and experience in running campaigns.
+Many of our endorsed candidates were first-timers with little or no political experience who were running against incumbents with much more funding and campaign experience.

 As a newcomer to the political world, Williams was grateful for the support that came with an endorsement from OEA-PAC.
 Williams’ husband is an educator and OEA member, so she understands many of the issues facing Oregon educators.
 OEA staff was able to connect her with local association leaders, which gave her the opportunity to attend meetings and speak to members in her district.
 “I got to hear from them on the ground what they wanted to see in their own schools, which isn’t always the message that you get when you get it from higher up in the chain,” she said.